nobid-consortium/payment-reference-documentation/payment-reference-doc.md

-# Electronic payments enabled by the European Digital Identity Wallet
+# A EUDI way to pay - electronic payments enabled by the European Digital Identity Wallet

-## Background
 Strong Customer Authentication (SCA) is a security protocol required under the European Union’s PSD2 directive to protect electronic payments.
 Its purpose is to reduce fraud by ensuring that electronic transactions are conducted securely and only by authorized users.
 SCA relies on a combination of two out of three independent authentication factors:

 1. Something the customer knows, such as a password or PIN.
 2. Something the customer possesses, such as a smartphone, card reader, or token.
 3. Something the customer is, like a fingerprint, facial recognition, or other biometric data.

 The process requires that these factors are independent of one another, ensuring a higher level of security for online payments.
 While some payments, such as recurring subscriptions or low-value transactions, may be exempt from SCA, most will trigger its implementation.